leticiaoliveira5/jobs/README.md

 -   Employee approves/disapproves candidate application
 -   The job opportunity is deactivated when the required number of applicants is approved
 -   System sends email when Application Form is accepted
+-   Candidate has profile page with their skills, experiences, degrees, links etc.
 </details>

 ## Current Versions